GitauHarrison/notes/chartjs.md

 * **Mean Scores**: [70, 80, 90, 100, 95]
 * **Term**: [1, 2, 3]

-We will assume that the teacher has already calculated the mean scores of each subject, so we don't need to stress about it.
+We will assume that the teacher has already calculated the mean scores of each subject, so we don't need to stress about them.

 The completed application can be found in this [GitHub repository](https://github.com/GitauHarrison/data-visualization-using-chartjs).